ro-devz/Complete-Guide/Guides/AI.md

 - [AI Lawyer](https://ailawyer.pro/) - ChatGPT-powered **legal assistant** to help with decision-making.
 - [Testportal](https://www.testportal.net/) - Generate a complete **quiz** from your training materials.
 - [LawChatGPT](https://lawchatgpt.com/) - Create legal documents and agreements, research laws.
+- [Ask Your PDF](https://askyourpdf.com/) - An AI Chatbot that helps you interact with any PDF document.

 ## Content Creation